Diane K. Olson

 University of Illinois, Champaign-Urbana (1993-1994)

-A course providing students with the rhetorical and analytical writing skills necessary for writing an "academic" paper.
+A course providing students with the rhetorical and analytical approaches necessary for writing in the university and beyond.
 The course also introduced students to a variety of forms of social critique.

 "Emotional Cartographies: The Gender-Based Politics of Space in Academia," Conference on College Composition and Communication, Chicago, March 2006